How Allianz 360SM Annuity works

 If you're concerned about saving enough for retirement – and you also want an opportunity for lifetime income withdrawal payment increases – Allianz 360 Annuity and its 360 Benefit rider may be a good choice.

-Allianz 360 Annuity provides the typical features of fixed index annuities – including principal protection, the potential for tax-deferred growth, options for lifetime retirement income, and a death benefit for your beneficiaries.
+Allianz 360 Annuity provides the typical features of fixed index annuities – including principal protection from market downturns, the potential for tax-deferred growth, options for lifetime retirement income, and a death benefit for your beneficiaries.

 While you’re saving for retirement, Allianz 360 Annuity and the 360 Benefit rider help you in three ways, by: